cylc/cylc-flow/INSTALL.md

 Currently in the source code repository:
 - **master branch:** Python 3, ZeroMQ network layer, **no GUI** - Cylc-8 Work In Progress
-- **7.8.x branch:** Python 2, Cherrpy network layer, PyGTK GUI - Cylc-7 Maintenance
+- **7.8.x branch:** Python 2, Cherrypy network layer, PyGTK GUI - Cylc-7 Maintenance

 The first official Cylc-8 release (with a new web UI) is not expected until late 2019.
 Until then we recommend the latest cylc-7.8 release for production use.